-This project will explore how blockchain technology could improve transparency, safety, authenticity and traceability within the food system.
+This project will explore how 21st century data technologies could improve transparency, safety, authenticity and traceability within the food system.

 Timeline of activities

 Food security is not only a domestic challenge but also a global endeavour, requiring international collaboration and coordination across the whole value chain.
 Data technologies, machine learning and Artificial Intelligence (AI) are already improving peoples’ lives, with their applications ranging from intelligent personal assistants that can forecast the weather, to systems that protect our money from criminals, and devices that offer medical advice from the comfort of our own home.
 How we produce, process and integrate information is critical to innovation, so AI and data have the potential to radically transform the global food system.
 An interdisciplinary and whole systems approach is needed across agriculture, storage, processing and manufacture, through to distribution, retail and consumption.